cbmLAD/cbmLAD_project/README.md

 This is an example of the testing results file related to binary classification using the OVA method.
 To clarify the presented information, we explain the results corresponding to the first observation.
 The values highlighted in blue and red represent the discriminant scores for class 1 and class 2, respectively.
 Since the discriminant score for class 1 is higher, the observation is predicted as class 1, even though it was originally labeled as class 2.

 Next, we examine the patterns covering this observation.
 Two patterns are involved, both associated with class 1: pattern [1]1 and pattern [1]2.
-Their respective weights—0.24 for [1]1 and 0.76 for [1]2—are provided in **Coverage of Multi-Class Patterns.txt**.
+Their respective weights, 0.24 for [1]1 and 0.76 for [1]2, are provided in **Coverage of Multi-Class Patterns.txt**.
 The sum of these weights is 1, which corresponds to the discriminant score for class 1.
 Since no pattern related to class 2 covers this observation, the discriminant score for class 2 is 0.
 The definitions of these patterns can be found in **Patterns interpreted.txt**.

 <img src="Images/testresultsnew.png" style="width:70%;">